Looking and Learning Skills

 - Reasoning with evidence from the works of art themselves—developing narratives based on what is seen in the work of art.

-- Taking new ideas learned from the tour and connecting them to prior knowledge and experience.
+- Taking new ideas learned from the field trip and connecting them to prior knowledge and experience.